lateralblast/modest.archived/README.md

   - Automatically builds packages for facter, hiera, and puppet
   - Adds packages to base installation manifest
 - Post installation script capability (work in progress)

+Linux Kickstart

+- Creates an Apache directory and alias for a HTTP based installation
+- Creates PXE configuration that jumps straight into an installation and pulls kickstart file from server
+- Includes code for optionally installing additional packages
+  - Automatically downloads Puppet packages
+  - Add packages to post installation

 All: